-Don’t get me wrong.
-Norm Sibum can clear higher bars than most poets, and he has an eye for pop cultural detail that’s really sharp.
-You might miss this intelligence because it’s always delivered drenched in disdain.
-You might also find his monologues—and he’s mostly a monologuer in his poetry—sometimes hard to follow: who’s talking to whom is often unclear, and why they all seem to be trying to inflict sinus headaches on one another with their high serious world-weariness can be trying.
-It’s as if Catullus had escaped with his tomb dust and the ennui of being shut up for two millennia.
+Don’t mistake what I’m saying.
+Norm Sibum can clear higher bars than most poets, and he has an eye for pop cultural detail that’s very sharp.
+You might miss this intelligence because it’s nearly always delivered drenched in disdain.
+You might also find his monologues—and he’s mostly a monologuer in his poetry—sometimes hard to follow: who’s talking to whom is often unclear, and why they all seem to be trying to inflict sinus headaches on one another with their high serious world-weariness isn’t very clear.
+It’s as if Catullus had escaped into the poem with his tomb dust and the ennui of being shut up for two millennia.

-I liked Norm.
+Again, don’t mistake what I’m saying: I liked Norm.
 I liked his diffidence, his modesty, his indiscriminate reading, and I admired his work ethic as a poet: he was on the job all day, every day.

 The same basic set of furniture, human, cognitive and otherwise, appears in Gardens of the Interregnum that surrounded his imagination while he lived in Vancouver: romanticized Eastern European waitresses who are suspiciously attracted to Corvettes and other markers of North American lower middle-class wealth; painter girlfriend, along with a whole set of characters he both elevates and keeps at a distance with his dry irony.
 And Sibum is the same poet, one moment soaring with the Elysian concerns of his adopted classical mentors and the next moment, sneeringly kicking the legs out from under everything but himself-as-poet while he grovels for nickels in the gutter with the poor he both identifies with and finds unthinking and ignorant.